- Prawns or large shrimp

 2. Devein the back of shrimp with a skewer.
 The vein runs right along the back.
 Insert the tip of skewer sideways about 1/2 inch down from the head of the shrimp and pull the skewer tip up towards you.
 This will lift up the vein and you can pull off the vein with the skewer or with your hand.
 If vein is broken, then insert again a bit lower towards the tail.
 If you can’t find the vein, then don’t worry about it.

-3. Make a couple of slits inside (tummy side).
-Hold the shrimp with both hands and bend it backwards to make it straight.
+3. Make a couple of slits underside.
+Hold the shrimp with both hands and bend it backwards (belly-up) to make it straight.
 Straighten the shrimp as much as possible in order to get the desired shape.

 4. Cut the tip of the shrimp tail as you see below.